-6 Ideas for Your Next Charity Team Building Activity
+6 Awesome Ideas For Your Next Charity Team Building

 Giving back is always a satisfying activity, but it can be more fun if done in groups.
-So for your next team building activity, why not incorporate a bit of charity?
-It will not only promote camaraderie, but it will also give your team the chance to help the less fortunate.
+So for your next team-building activity, why not incorporate a bit of charity?
+It will not only promote camaraderie but will also give your team the chance to help the less fortunate.

 If you’re not sure where to start, here are six charity team-building activity ideas you can check out.

 This activity draws inspiration from the Hunger Games series – minus the morbid parts, of course.
 It involves a series of challenges that the participants have to overcome.
 Each challenge won will earn them non-perishable food items.

 All collected food items will then be donated to soup kitchens and food banks.
 Charities like these are on the frontlines of the fight against hunger in the US.
 And with more than half a million homeless people in the entire country, any amount of donation is a big help.